-- In the system tree, go to Chassis Overview > I/O Module Overview and click Power.
-The Power Control page is displayed. - 2 For the IOM in the list, from the drop-down menu, select the operation you want to execute (reset or power cycle). - 3 Click Apply.

-4 Click OK to perform the power management action (for example, cause the IOM to power cycle).
+- 1. In the system tree, go to Chassis Overview > I/O Module Overview and click Power.
+The Power Control page is displayed. - 2.
+For the IOM in the list, from the drop-down menu, select the operation you want to execute (reset or power cycle). - Click Apply.
+A dialog box appears requesting confirmation. - 4.
+Click OK to perform the power management action (for example, cause the IOM to power cycle).